-Alternatively the Information Systems Audit and Control Association (ISACA) Certified Information Security Manager (CISM) is held in high regard in the industry, but like the CISSP also requires 5 years information security work experience, and depending on your experience, may not be easiest of exams to pass.
+Alternatively, the Information Systems Audit and Control Association (ISACA) Certified Information Security Manager (CISM) is held in high regard in the industry, but like the CISSP also requires 5 years information security work experience, and depending on your experience, may not be easiest of exams to pass.

 Wait until you have built up the required experience before attempting these exams and it goes without saying studying hard, especially on your weak areas of knowledge.

-Fortunately there many ways to expand your cyber security knowledge, of course there are plenty of books to read, however attend cyber security webinars and conferences, subscribe to security related Podcasts and read security articles and blogs, all of which are typically free.
+Fortunately there many ways to expand your cybersecurity knowledge, of course, there are plenty of books to read, however, attend cybersecurity webinars and conferences, subscribe to security-related Podcasts and read security articles and blogs, all of which are typically free.

 You need to be in a role that helps to expand your security knowledge, a role where you aren't just racking up experience but where you are actively learning as you work, so push your boss for more security responsibilities and come out of your comfort zone.
-You need to be at company that encourages and assists you in developing your information security career, so a company that regularly sends you on security courses and pays for those exams.
+You need to be at a company that encourages and assists you in developing your information security career, so a company that regularly sends you on security courses and pays for those exams.
 If you are not at a career supportive company or even in a security, role, seek to expand your security knowledge outside of work, then try for roles within a more career supportive departments or at other companies.
-In job interviews don't be afraid to tell the interviewers your career objectives and to ask them how they would support you in reaching them, the perspective employer should be encouraged by this line of questioning and attitude, as it benefits their business, if their responses is negative, leave the interview!
-You do not want to work for any company or boss that doesn't not appreciate the importance of good cyber security.
+In job interviews don't be afraid to tell the interviewers your career objectives and to ask them how they would support you in reaching them, the prospective employer should be encouraged by this line of questioning and attitude, as it benefits their business, if their responses are negative, leave the interview!
+You do not want to work for any company or boss that doesn't appreciate the importance of good cybersecurity.